 Chronic Disease Self-Management Support

 No one should be expected to overcome barriers to wellbeing alone, especially when chronic disease affects more than an employee’s physical state.
-Help 364 provides clinical coaching and support for those who are self-managing their chronic disease.
-WellSpark’s nurses work to improve participants’ control over their disease and alleviate chronic disease distress.
-Our team of nurses and coaches helps educate employees and encourages them to develop better behaviors for managing their conditions and improving their lifestyle.
+Help 364 provides coaching and support for those who are self-managing their chronic disease.
+WellSpark’s Nurse Wellness Coaches work to improve participants’ control over their disease and alleviate chronic disease distress.
+Our team of Nurse Wellness Coaches helps educate employees and encourages them to develop better behaviors for managing their conditions and improving their lifestyle.
 Program components include:

 - A 360° view of a person’s health, based on data and analytics, which is used to uncover areas of focus.

-- Silver Fern Healthcare’s exclusive behavior diagnostic tools, utilized by health coaches and nurses, to discover and unlock biopsychosocial barriers preventing wellbeing.
+- Silver Fern Healthcare’s exclusive behavior diagnostic tools, utilized by Nurse Wellness Coaches, to discover and unlock biopsychosocial barriers preventing wellbeing.

 - Telephonic, desktop, or mobile app communication to reach everyone.